Solkin Ruz: Biography

 Solkin Ruz Ondátegui was born on 30 March 1991 in Mexico City, Mexico.
 Before making his acting debut, he graduated from the Centro de Educación Artística de Televisa in 2012.

 Career

 2010s

 Since 2012, Solkin has participated in additional episodes in television series such as La rosa de Guadalupe and Como dice el dicho.
 In 2015, he participated in the telenovela La vecina produced by Lucero Suarez, along with Esmeralda Pimentel and Juan Diego Covarrubias.
 In 2016, he has participated in series such as Yago and Por siempre Joan Sebastian.
-In 2017, Solkin debuted in the Mexican film Como te ves me vi, who shared credits with Cristina Rodlo, Rocío Verdejo and Juan Ríos also he participates in the soap opera Enamorándome de Ramón, again produced with Lucero Suarez, along with Esmeralda Pimentel and José Ron.
+In 2017, Solkin debuted in the Mexican film Como te ves me vi, shared credits with Cristina Rodlo, Rocío Verdejo and Juan Ríos also he participates in the soap opera Enamorándome de Ramón, again produced with Lucero Suarez, along with Esmeralda Pimentel and José Ron.

 In 2019, he participated in the soap opera Un poquito tuyo, alongside Jorge Salinas, Lorena Herrera and Marjorie de Sousa.